Conflict DLC

-Conflict DLC is the upcoming sixth studio album by American industrial rock band Health.
-It is set to be released on December 11, 2025, through Loma Vista Recordings.
+Conflict DLC is the sixth studio album by American industrial rock band Health.
+It was released on December 11, 2025, through Loma Vista Recordings, receiving positive reviews.

 Background and recording

-Initially, Conflict DLC was intended to release as a double album, but singer Jacob Duszik said that the format was "exclusively considered a good idea by the people who release them".
+Conflict DLC is presented as a continuation of Health's previous album, Rat Wars, with the album art depicting the track listing as a C and D side; the album's name is a reference to downloadable content in video gaming.
+The material originated during sessions for Rat Wars, but eventually only three leftover songs were retained.
+Initially, it was intended to release as a double album, but singer Jacob Duszik said that the format was "exclusively considered a good idea by the people who release them".

-Like Health's previous album Rat Wars, Conflict DLC is produced by Stint.
+Like Rat Wars, Conflict DLC is produced by Stint.
 However, Health chose to recruit Drew Fulk to mix the album as they liked his work on Knocked Loose's most recent record, You Won't Go Before You're Supposed To.
 Lars Stalfors is also credited with mixing work on the album.
+Willie Adler of Lamb of God, who was previously featured on Rat Wars, was recruited to fix a riff that Perturbator described as "dogshit" during a listening session.

 Composition

-Duszik stated that the album has an identical "sonic palette" to Rat Wars but is still "distinctive", describing it as "more uptempo", and "more aggressive and more desperate, but... also more fun".
+The album has been described as having elements of industrial metal and electronic music.
+It is sonically similar to Rat Wars; Raul Stanciu of Sputnikmusic called it a "direct follow up", and Duszik stated it has an identical "sonic palette".
+The latter described it as still being "distinctive", calling it "more uptempo", and "more aggressive and more desperate, but... also more fun"; the change towards a heavier sound being partially influenced by other bands that were scheduled to perform at Knotfest in Australia.

 Promotion and release

 The album was announced alongside the first single "Ordinary Loss" on 11 September 2025.
-This was followed by "Vibe Cop", featuring Willie Adler of Lamb of God, on October 3.
-"Thought Leader" was released on October 23, and "You Died" on November 6.
-It is planned to release on 11 December 2025 via Loma Vista Recordings.
+As part of the announcement, Health instated an "Operation Jueves" involving the band releasing new material every Thursday, including content for the R-Type series of remix albums.
+This was followed by "Vibe Cop", featuring Adler, on October 3.
+"Thought Leader" was released on October 23, "You Died" on November 6, "Shred Envy" on November 21, and "Antidote" on December 8.
+The complete album was released on 11 December 2025 via Loma Vista Recordings.

+Reception

+DIY magazine reviewer Joe Goggins described Conflict DLC as a "purification" of their previous work, and Stanciu stated it was "more organic" and possessed tracks that "hit harder" than those of Rat Wars.
+Metal Hammer writer Matt Mills commended Drew Fulk's presence on the album, comparing the heavier moments on the album to an "all-consuming detonation".
+Ben Scanga of Spill Magazine praised the album for its thematic content, describing it as a "laser beam of ambition and compassionate energy".